xavido/parlantamb/README.md

-# steambuilder - Parlant amb Salma
+# Parlant Amb
-STEAM Builder for primary school a research tool for curiosity, knowledge and skills development.
+an AI research tool for curiosity, knowledge and skills development in primary schools.